2023 Best Liberal Arts & Humanities Schools in Nebraska

 The average amount in student loans that liberal arts / sciences and humanities majors at Southeast Community College take out is $11,000.

-Read full report on Liberal Arts / Sciences & Humanities at Southeast Community College Area
+Full Liberal Arts / Sciences & Humanities at Southeast Community College Area Report

 After completing their degree, liberal arts / sciences and humanities graduates from Central Community College carry an average student debtload of $8,466.

-Read full report on Liberal Arts / Sciences & Humanities at Central Community College
+Full Liberal Arts / Sciences & Humanities at Central Community College Report

-Out of the 7 schools in Nebraska that were part of this year’s ranking, Northeast Community College landed the # 5 spot on the list.
-Located in the town of Norfolk, Northeast is a public school with a medium-sized student population.
+A rank of #5 on this year’s list means Northeast Community College is a great place for liberal arts / sciences and humanities students.
+Located in the remote town of Norfolk, Northeast is a public college with a medium-sized student population.

 Liberal Arts / Sciences & Humanities majors at Northeast take out an average of $9,500 in student loans while working on their egree.

-With a ranking of #6, University of Nebraska at Kearney did quite well on this year’s best schools for liberal arts / sciences and humanities students.
+University of Nebraska at Kearney landed the #6 spot in the 2023 rankings for the best liberal arts / sciences and humanities programs.
 UNK is a moderately-sized public school located in the town of Kearney.

-Mid-Plains Community College came in at #7 in this year’s edition of the Best Liberal Arts & Humanities Schools in Nebraska ranking.
-Located in the remote town of North Platte, Mid-Plains Community College is a public college with a small student population.
+Mid-Plains Community College ranked #7 on this year’s Best Liberal Arts & Humanities Schools in Nebraska list.
+Located in the town of North Platte, Mid-Plains Community College is a public school with a small student population.

 While working on their degree, liberal arts / sciences and humanities majors at Mid-Plains Community College accumulate an average of around $8,817 in student debt.